raspberrypilearning/scary-spot-the-difference-scratch/en/step_3.md

 --- /task ---

 --- task ---
-You're going to be changing the backdrop with your code, so to start with you can make sure that the `start`{:class="blocklooks"} backdrop is displayed.]
+Your code will change the backdrop, so make sure that the `start`{:class="blocklooks"} backdrop is displayed at the beginning of the game.

 ```blocks
 when green flag clicked